Visiting a new place is always fun and exciting, but packing can be a hassle. Our solution? A travel checklist.

 Rule No. 1: Always pack your carry-on first!
 This tiny bag is where you’ll keep your most important documents, tech and gear.
 Just remember to keep it light, especially if your carry-on doesn’t have wheels.
 There’s nothing worse than having to lug a heavy bag through the airport.

 To start, gather all of your travel documents.
 That includes items like passports (we don’t want to forget those!) and plane tickets (which can also be printed at the airport).
 There are even a variety of fairly cheap organizers and holders that can help keep them all neatly stored in one place.
-And with your travel docs out of the way, it’s time for tech and gear.
+With your travel documents out of the way, it’s time for tech and gear.

 While it’s tempting to bring every gadget you own on vacation, try to refrain from making this rookie mistake.
 Unless you’re a journalist, professional photographer or going on a business trip, there’s really no need to bring expensive laptops and cameras on your adventures.
 In fact, the less technology you bring abroad, the less you have to worry about.
 Stick with essentials, like your phone, phone charger and a converter (if necessary).

 Please note there is no camera on the travel checklist.
-Phones aren’t just for texting/calling anymore!
+Phones aren’t just for texting and calling anymore!
 Skip the big expensive camera and take pictures with your smartphone.
 Not only will you save space in your carry-on, but you’ll look less like a tourist when traveling and less like a target for pickpockets.

 But before adding any extras, be sure to pack a few health and hygiene products in your carry-on.
 While items like hand sanitizer and disinfecting wipes won’t save your life, they’ll definitely help keep your hands and the surrounding area a little cleaner.